Travelling and paying with your Debit Card or OV-pas

 The first time you check in with your Debit Card, an automatic check is performed to determine whether your Debit Card is suitable for public transport travel in the Netherlands.
 This check is also performed if you check in after not having used the Debit Card to travel for a period of 14 days.

-Translink also checks with the Bank to see whether your Debit Card is blocked.
-If it is, the public transport travel function on your Debit Card will be blocked so that you cannot use it for travel.
-This is a decision the Bank makes.
-The Carriers and Translink cannot do anything to change this.
+Translink also checks with the Bank to see whether your Debit Card or bank account has been blocked.
+If it has, we will block the public transport travel function on your Debit Card so that you cannot use it for travel.
+This decision is made by the Bank.
+The Carriers and Translink cannot change this block.

 Debit Card and OV-pas validity check

-Every time you check in with your Debit Card or OV-pas, Translink's alert list is checked to see whether the card in question has been blocked.
+- Every time you check in with your Debit Card or OV-pas, Translink's alert list is checked to see whether the card in question has been blocked.
 This list is managed by Translink and distributed to Carriers.
-Translink will add your Debit Card or OV-pas to this list if
+Translink will add your Card to this list if

-• your Debit Card or OV-pas is found on the alert list from the Bank or bunq, for example because it is registered as stolen or missing;
+- your Debit Card is found on the Bank's alert list (Debit Card) or on the alert lists of Translink and the Carriers (OV-pas), for example because it is registered as stolen or missing;

-• the Debit Card or OV-pas was declined, for example because you had insufficient balance on your Bank Account.
+- the Card was declined, for example because you had no balance or because you had exceeded your spending limit on your Bank Account or your OV-pas balance.

-• you used a discount product or profile without meeting the applicable terms or conditions.
+- you used a Personalised product or Discount profile without meeting the applicable terms or conditions.

 C. Payment